heart ornament with snowflake on it

 For those who have been diagnosed with a heart-related condition—and for those who haven’t—Dr. Eisenberg shares the following advice:

 If traveling, reduce your risk of clots: Prolonged sitting in a car or plane increases your risk for developing blood clots in your legs.
-These clots can break off and move to your lungs, causing a pulmonary embolism (clot in your lung), which can be quickly fatal.
+These clots can break off and move to your lungs, causing a pulmonary embolism, which can be quickly fatal.
 Lower your risk by taking breaks: on a plane, walk the aisle when you can, or at least move your feet while sitting.
 If driving, pull into a rest stop or other safe area every hour to walk around.
-If you get to your destination and have new leg pain or swelling, shortness of breath, or palpitations, immediately go to the ER for an ultrasound to rule out a clot.
-Starting blood thinners promptly if you do have a clot can save your life.

-Try low-salt holiday recipes: “From Thanksgiving through Christmas and Hannukah, all the holiday foods are very salty, which is a huge issue,” says Dr. Eisenberg.
-He explains that too much sodium can cause fluid retention, which leads to or worsens high blood pressure.
-This American Heart Association holiday recipe collection (which includes apple bread pudding and roasted turkey with butternut squash) is a great place to start for low-sodium dishes.
+Try low-salt holiday recipes: “From Thanksgiving through Christmas and Hanukkah, all the holiday foods are very salty, which is a huge issue,” says Dr. Eisenberg.
+Too much sodium can lead to fluid retention, which worsens high blood pressure.
+Choosing low-sodium options can help protect your heart health.

 Triple-check your meds: Forgetting blood pressure or other daily medications is a common mistake with holiday travel.
-Make sure you’ve packed all prescriptions, but if you do forget, don’t try to get by without them.
-“Not taking a blood pressure medication for a few days could cause ‘rebound high blood pressure,’ meaning your blood pressure climbs even higher than it was before,” says Dr. Eisenberg.
-If you left your meds behind, contact your doctor so they can call a supply for the days you’re away into a local pharmacy.
+Make sure you’ve packed all prescriptions, and if you do forget, contact your doctor so they can call in a supply for the days you’re away.

 Use a blood pressure monitor: Blood pressure monitors are easy to pick up at a pharmacy.
-Have one handy at home or pack one for travel, so if you don’t feel well, you can take a reading (sit in a relaxed position for several minutes before you do and keep a record of the results).
-If your reading is very high (such as the top number above 180) or very low (such as the top number below 100), especially if you’re having symptoms, go to the nearest urgent care or emergency room.
+Have one handy at home or pack one for travel, so if you don’t feel well, you can take a reading in a relaxed position and keep a record of the results.
+If your reading is very high or very low, especially with symptoms, contact a healthcare professional immediately.

 Check on aging parents: The holidays often prompt adult kids to visit aging parents, who they may not have seen for a while.
-“All of a sudden they realize mom has leg swelling or dad can’t walk across the room,” says Dr. Eisenberg.
 “If one of your family members has developed a problem, call their doctor or covering doctor and explain what you’re seeing.
-Maybe the doctor doesn’t even know.”
-Consider extending your visit to attend the doctor’s appointment.
+Maybe the doctor doesn’t even know,” suggests Dr. Eisenberg.
+Consider extending your visit to attend a doctor’s appointment if needed.

 Get your healthcare up to date beforehand: In the weeks leading up to the holidays, make sure you’ve had all your routine medical check-ups and screening tests.
-Also get your COVID-19, flu, and other vaccinations (like RSV, if you’re eligible), especially if you’re gathering with anyone who is elderly or very young.
+Also, get your COVID-19, flu, and other vaccinations, especially if you’re gathering with anyone who is elderly or very young.

 References